Lachezar Baltanov: Under 21

 On 4 September 2009, Baltanov scored his first goals for the Bulgaria U21, netting a brace in the 3:0 home win against Kazakhstan U21 in a UEFA European Under-21 Championship qualifier.
 Baltanov was the captain of the team.

 Senior

 In late January 2015, Baltanov received his first call-up to the full national side by new manager Ivaylo Petev for a friendly match against Romania.
-Lachezar made a debut on 7 February during the 0–0 draw with Romania.
+Baltanov made a debut on 7 February during the 0–0 draw with Romania.